NoahCross44/HoundSearch/README.md

 # Overview
-HoundSniffer is a username reconnaissance and OSINT (Open-Source Intelligence) toolkit that helps locate a given username across 800+ platforms and services.
-It leverages both a curated OSINT framework and customizable platforms/dorking queries to produce comprehensive HTML reports, making it easier to visualize and analyze results.
+HoundSniffer is a username reconnaissance and OSINT (Open-Source Intelligence) toolkit that helps locate a given username across unlimited platforms and services.
+It leverages customizable platforms and dorking queries to produce comprehensive HTML reports, making it easier to visualize and analyze results.

 # Types of searches
 * Platform Search: searches for usernames on platforms defined in platforms.txt.